Jamie Martin, editor of Simple Homeschool, also blogs about motherhood at Steady Mom

 Photo by John Lodder

-In January and February we tackled Pride and Prejudice–a wide-open goldmine for the study of inappropriate relationships!
+In January and February I tackled Pride and Prejudice–a wide-open goldmine for the study of inappropriate relationships!

 As we take a peek at the Bennett parents, for example, the whole nurture and nature debate comes out in full force.
 Mrs. Bennett is a silly, superficial, childlike mother–so how did her eldest two daughters turn out more emotionally mature than she appears to be?